 ITU-R reviews and updates the RR through World Radiocommunication Conferences (WRCs), which meet every three to four years.
-The most recent conference, held in Geneva, 2 to 27 November 2015, welcomed a staggering 3300+ delegates representing 162 out of ITU's 193 Members States, along with representatives from 100 Observers from among ITU's 700 private sector members and international organizations.
-The next WRC, WRC-19, will be held in Sharm el-Sheikh, Egypt, from 28 October to 22 November 2019.
+The most recent conference, held in Sharm el-Sheikh, Egypt, from 28 October to 22 November 2019, welcomed 3900+ delegates representing 165 out of ITU's 193 Members States, along with representatives from among ITU's 600 private sector members and 150 international and regional organization members.

 WRCs review the way radio spectrum is organized around the world, bringing together governments to negotiate and agree on the relevant modifications to the RR and commit to them.
 The preparatory process of WRCs involves extensive studies and preparatory discussions among all stakeholders (equipment makers, network operators, industry forums and users of spectrum) at national, regional and worldwide levels.
 Many of these stakeholders also serve as members of national delegations at the conference itself.
 This multi-stakeholder approach enables the necessary consensus to be built to ensure that WRCs maintain a stable, predictable and universally applied regulatory environment which secures long-term investments for a multi-trillion dollar industry.

 The four-week programme of a WRC includes the review and update of the global technical, operational and regulatory provisions that govern the use of the radio-frequency spectrum for terrestrial and satellite applications.
 In conducting its activities, the conference attempts to cast a proper balance:

 - between the need for worldwide harmonization (to benefit from economies of scale, connectivity and interoperability) and the need for flexibility in spectrum allocations,